romkatv/powerlevel10k/README.md

 ### Is Powerlevel10k fast to load?

-Yes, provided that you are using zsh >= 5.4.
+Yes, provided that you are using Zsh >= 5.4.

 Loading time, or time to first prompt, can be measured with the following benchmark: